 I’ll say it time and time again.
-The secret to a sticking to a healthy diet is meal planning.
-Today I’ve got Vietnamese Chicken Meal Prep Bowls for you to sweeten up your week :)
+The secret to sticking to a healthy diet is meal planning.
+Today I’ve got Vietnamese Chicken Meal Prep Bowls for you to sweeten up your week :) Sweet sticky chicken, rice and veggies!

 I never buy unhealthy overly processed food so I don’t have it at home and get into the temptation of eating it.
 That’s a great way to avoid eating unhealthy.
 However, I’ve noticed that’s not enough to stick to a balanced diet.
 There are days where I’m so busy I don’t get to cook myself a meal and end up eating nuts for dinner.
 Nuts are great, sure, but not in huge quantities and certainly not as only food on your dinner plate.